bragewizard/master/paper/thesis.typ

 #align(center)[#datetime.today().display()]

 #v(3em)

 = Introduction And Theoretical Framework

-The quest to create intelligent machines represents a long-standing ambition, one that has gained significant momentum in recent decades with the advent of artificial neural networks.
-Drawing high-level inspiration from the computational principles of the mammalian brain, these models, particularly deep learning architectures like multilayer perceptrons, have achieved remarkable success.
-They underpin many transformative technologies, exemplified by breakthroughs like the sophisticated language capabilities of GPT models and the protein-folding predictions of AlphaFold.
+The concept of intelligence, how it arises ... is probably been some of the longest standing questions in human history.
+How and if it can be reproduced artificially is a particuarly hot topic today.
+Getting answers to these questions will not only help us understand our own minds but also brings the promise of unlocking new technology discovering new drugs or materials, it may be the last invention humans ever need to make.
+In recent years we have crept ever closer to answer some of these questions.
+New state of the art artificial inteligence systems have achieved remarkable success like the sophisticated language capabilities of GPT models and the protein-folding predictions of AlphaFold.
 [TODO: needs citation]

 Despite these triumphs, a significant gap persists between artificial systems and their biological counterparts.
-Current state-of-the-art ANNs, while functionally powerful, require vast computational resources and energy for both training and operation.
-This demand stands in stark contrast to the biological brain---an extraordinarily complex and efficient organ estimated to operate on merely 20-30 Watts while performing tasks far beyond the capabilities of current AI.
-This profound difference in efficiency and capability suggests that contemporary ANN paradigms, often characterized by dense matrix multiplications and trained via backpropagation, might be missing or oversimplifying fundamental principles crucial for truly intelligent and scalable computation.
+Evidently these AI systems might posses superhuman capabilities in one or a few domain none of them surpass humans in all, what we call Artificial General Inteligence (AGI).
+Also more relevant to this thesis is that current state-of-the-art ANNs, while functionally powerful, require vast amount of data, computatuon and energy resources.
+This demand stands in stark contrast to the biological brain---an extraordinarily complex and efficient organ estimated to operate on merely 20-30 Watts while also beeing in the AGI category.
+This profound difference in efficiency and capability suggests that contemporary ANN paradigms, might be missing or oversimplifying fundamental principles crucial for truly intelligent and scalable computation.

-This thesis argues that overcoming the critical limitations of scalability and energy efficiency in artificial intelligence likely requires moving beyond current mainstream ANN architectures.
+This thesis wants to explore new approaches that first and foremost might solve the critical limitations of scalability and energy efficiency in artificial intelligence.
+But also hopefully lay the foundation for systems that might eventually fall into the AGI category.
+This likely requires moving beyond current mainstream ANN architectures.
 It will explore the potential of incorporating more sophisticated biological principles into AI design.
 This involves investigating alternative computational paradigms, potentially inspired by mechanisms such as sparse, event-driven processing observed in Spiking Neural Networks (SNNs), the role of temporal dynamics in neural coding, or the potential computational advantages of systems operating near critical states.
 The central challenge lies in identifying and abstracting the truly essential biological mechanisms for intelligence and efficiency, distinguishing core principles from intricate biological details that may not be necessary for artificial implementation.
+Concretly this thesis wants to
+- Explore how information flow based on sparse event might be implemented in a network, encoding
+- Explore learning algorithms suitable for such a network, and challange SOTA
+#emoji.brain
+[TODO: add or remove research questions]

+The different sections of the thesis
+- A
+- B
+- C

-== The Current Level of Brain Inspiration
+== The Estasblished Approach

+[TODO: add MLP explanation and ilustration]
-Almost all models use some variation of the Multi Layer Perceptron (MLP) concept.
+The term Aritifical Inteligence forms an umbrella over many different techniques that make use of machines to do some intelligent task.
+The most promising way to acheive AI to day is trough deep neural networks.
+The neural networks of today almost exscluvely use some variation of the Multi Layer Perceptron (MLP) concept.
 It is a fairly old idea based on a simple model on how the brain processes information.
 The MLP evolved from early attempts to create computational models inspired by biological neurons.
-Its roots lie in the foundational work of who proposed a simplified binary threshold model of a neuron, and Frank Rosenblatt's Perceptron (late 1950s), which introduced a learning rule for a single computational neuron capable of classifying linearly separable patterns.
-However, progress stalled significantly after Minsky and Papert's 1969 book Perceptrons, which rigorously demonstrated the limitations of these single-layer models, famously highlighting their inability to solve non-linearly separable problems like the XOR function.
-The key insight leading to the MLP was the understanding that stacking multiple layers of these perceptron-like units could overcome these limitations by creating more complex decision boundaries.
+The model of the neuron that the MLP is based on has synapses just like the biological one, the synapses functions as inputs which when firing will exite the reciving neuron more or less depending on the strenth of the connection.
+If the reciving neuron get exited above a threshold it will fire and pass the signal downstream to another reciving neuron.
+Which is conceptually similar to how real neurons operate.
+Its roots lie in the foundational work of who proposed a simplified binary threshold model of a neuron, and perceptron, which introduced a learning rule for a single computational neuron capable of classifying linearly separable patterns.
+However, to the MLP was the understanding that stacking multiple layers of these perceptron-like units could overcome these limitations by creating more complex decision boundaries.
 The critical breakthrough enabling the practical use of MLPs was the independent development and subsequent popularization of the backpropagation algorithm in the 1970s and 1980s (with key work by Werbos, Parker, LeCun, and notably Rumelhart, Hinton, and Williams in 1986).
 Backpropagation provided an efficient method to calculate the gradient of the error function with respect to the network's weights, allowing for effective training of these deeper, multi-layered architectures.
 This combination---multiple layers of interconnected units, typically using non-linear activation functions, trained via backpropagation---defines the MLP, which became a foundational architecture for neural networks and paved the way for the deep learning revolution.

-== More advanced brain models
+== Problems with the Established Approach

+backprop it requires freezing the entire network and separates computation and learning into two separate stages, local connectetions that should be independent of eachother have to wait

+== Neuroscience 101

 The perceptron, and its evolution into Multi-Layer Perceptrons (MLPs), represent foundational models in artificial intelligence inspired by early concepts of neural computation.
 Indeed, certain